 Give them the rest they need, the right tools for the job, and keep detailed documentation of completed training and skill gaps to be filled.

 The more friction you remove from their work, the less hard-work everything becomes, and the faster your post-lockdown recovery will be.

 3. Hire Managers with Soft Skills, Not Just Business Acumen

 Those who lead with only authority and ignore the human side bring a toxic culture where burnout thrives.

 Trusted managers care about people’s welfare, so hire for soft skills, not just hard business performance.

 Ultimately, the customer satisfaction on which your business and reputation are built are the net result of teams that gel through mutual trust and that means genuinely caring about people.

-Get started with the Growyze app and let it remove the burnout from manual back-office tasks that your team can complete effortlessly while they’re among customers.
+Book a demo and get started with the growyze app and let it remove the burnout from manual back-office tasks that your team can complete effortlessly while they’re among customers.